Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 <br>
 This created the extension needed.

-To make doing this easier, we created a `connection url string` to provide all thed details that are needed to connect to our database. <br>
+To make doing this easier, we created a `connection url string` to provide all the details that are needed to connect to our database. <br>
 Make sure to replace '<password>' with your actual password for the postgres DB. <br>
 **NB**:  Our local username is `postgres`.